ploetz-zeller/symbio-documentation/docs/admin/features/process-design/fact_sheet_related-global-objects/fact-sheet_related-global-objects.md

 The graphical layout is defined by the Admin, similar to a fact sheet.

-Please refer to chapter [SAP Solution Manager Connector](/docs/admin/services/sap-solution-manager-connector/introduction_overview.md) for more details.
+Please refer to [Fact sheet - global objects](/docs/admin/administration/fact-sheets/factsheet-global-objects.md) for more details.